gmb2012/qlocktwo/README.md

 A QlockTwo combined with displaying of weather data from node.js webservices based on react.js

 # TODO
+- Move app.js props to a json
 - react graphing => https://github.com/jhudson8/react-chartjs
+- subcomponent incl graph and webservice call
 - webservices with super agent => incl. error if external webservice is not reachable (timeout)
 - webservice endpoints providing plain json
 - Unit Tests for react components